-The Family Educational Rights and Privacy Act (FERPA), a federal law, requires that Dysart Unified School District, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
-However, Dysart Unified School District may disclose appropriately designated "directory information" without written consent, unless you have advised the school or district to the contrary in accordance with Dysart Unified School District procedures.
-The primary purpose of directory information is to allow the Dysart Unified School District to include information from your child's education records in certain school publications.
+The Family Educational Rights and Privacy Act (FERPA) requires that the Dysart Unified School District (the "District"), with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.

+However, the District may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accordance with the District's procedures.
+The primary purpose of directory information is to allow the District to include information from your child's education records in certain school publications.

 Examples include: